The Parent-First Guide to School Choice Funding

 How is an ESA different from a school voucher?

-Which states have universal ESAs?
+Which states have universal or broad school-choice programs?

 Can I use an ESA for homeschooling?